 It is possible to be an ‘at home’ mommy but be absent in spirit.
 Spending too much time on your own agenda cause kids to get irritable and fussy.
 Be sure to spend time with your kids each day.

-6. Your Children Matter
+6. Your Kids Matter

-There are so many things I want to do with my life right now but doing those things in excess will only bring frustration and overwhelmed when they don’t all fit into my day.
+There are so many things I want to do with my life right now but doing those things in excess will only bring frustration and overwhelm when they don’t all fit into my day.

 If you work outside the home, can you arrange your schedule so you have time for your kids?

-Your children matter.
+Your kids matter.

 They need you and the gift of your time because it will matter because you can be an influence in their lives for eternity!